BerkeleyLab/upcxx/INSTALL.md

 Unlike the Cray XC, the HPE Cray EX is *not* treated as a cross-compilation target when building UPC++.
 However, we strongly advise use of the vendor's wrapper compilers, `cc` and `CC`.
-Additionally, we recommend use of the Slurm Workload Manager for job launch and the two NICs require distinct non-default settings.
+Additionally, the two NICs require distinct non-default settings.
 The following shows our recommended configure command with some "<placeholders>" which are explained below.

 ```bash
 module load libfabric cray-pmi